 The Strange Death of Napoleon Bonaparte by Jerry Labriola.
 Suspense novel about an American historian who investigates Napoleon's death.

 The Murder of Napoleon by David Hapgood and Ben Weider.
 Suggests that Napoleon was poisoned.

 The Apocalypse of Napoleon Bonaparte - His Last Years From Waterloo to St Helena by Robert Richardson.
 A medical biography drawn from day-to-day accounts of Napoleon's doctors.
 The author concludes that the emperor suffered from a gastric ulcer and dehydration that led to multiple organ failure.

 The Hundred Days by Joseph Roth, translated by Richard Panchyk.
-Set during the period between Napoleon's escape from Elba and his defeat at Waterloo, this novel describes the emperor's transformation from godlike ruler to ordinary, humble man.
+Set between Napoleon's escape from Elba and his defeat at Waterloo, this novel describes the emperor's transformation from godlike ruler to humble man.

 Napoleon's Last Island: A Novel by Thomas Keneally.
 Banished to the island of Saint Helena, Napoleon Bonaparte finds an unexpected ally: a spirited British girl named Betsy Balcombe.

 Black Rock by Louise Hoole.
 Fiction.
-Set in 1821 on the island of St Helena during the week between Napoleon's death and burial, this historical who-done-it draws upon the letters and memoirs of those who made up the ex-emperor's last court.
+Set in 1821 on the island of St Helena during the week between Napoleon's death and burial, this historical who-done-it draws upon letters and memoirs.

 The Death of Napoleon by Simon Leys, translated by Patricia Clancy.
 Novel that imagines what might have happened if Napoleon had not died on St. Helena.